yokemura/Magical8bitPlug2/README.md

 This software is released under GPL v3 license.

 Although this plugin satisfies the condition of JUCE's [Personal License](https://juce.com/juce-5-license), I chose GPL by my own decision.
 This is sort of a backup for me just in case it breaks that condition.
 As the plugin is a not a kind of library that can be a core part of other product, I believe there will be very little concern about "copyleft contamination".
-In other words, my choice is not based on a strong belief on the copyleft and it can be changed if there are any positive reason to do that.
+In other words, my choice is not based on a strong belief on the copyleft and it can be changed if there are any positive reasons to do that.

 See [LICENSE](./LICENSE) for details.